eric-lemesre/ta-lib-reloaded/tadoc/src/indicator.rst

         indicators/trends/*

 * **Volatility indicators** :
-    They reflect the nervousness and indecision present in the market.
+    **They reflect the nervousness and indecision present in the market**.
 They make it possible to measure the degree of risk.
     The greater the volatility, the greater the risk.
 These indicators do not give buy/sell signals but show excesses.
     It is these excesses that can be exploited by the trader in all market conditions.